AFL 2025 Least Wins Wooden Spoon Betting – Odds, Tips & Predictions

 • What has changed?
 Ben Brown and Lachie Hunter retired, while Alex Neal-Bullen was traded.
 Harry Sharp comes in from Brisbane and Tom Campbell as a free agent.

-Bet on the Demons to finish the season with the least wins at $81.00 with PlayUp
+Bet on the Demons to finish with the least wins @ $34.00 with PlayUp

-Bet on the Crows to finish the season with the least wins at $126.00 with PlayUp
+Bet on the Blues to finish with the least wins @ $101.00 with PlayUp

 Our Prediction